felipebottega/AI-Audiovisual-Lab/ComfyUI/ComfyUI-Introduction.md

 # ComfyUI - Introduction

-ComfyUI is a powerful graphical user interface (GUI) designed specifically for Stable Diffusion workflows.
-Unlike traditional web-based interfaces, ComfyUI adopts a node-based approach that allows users to visually construct and customize their AI image generation pipelines through interconnected components.
-ComfyUI's main application is generating images and videos.
+ComfyUI is a powerful node-based interface for [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion).
+It uses a modular system where you build and customize your entire generation pipeline by connecting individual nodes.
+This approach is primarily used for creating AI-generated images and videos.

 ## Installation